 - Insert the login key in the box under the key to confirm you took note of it.

-With these 4 steps, a Monero wallet is all yours.
-Next thing is to deposit some XMR coin, right?
+With these four steps, a Monero wallet is all yours.
+The next thing is to deposit some XMR coins, right?

 Depositing XMR tokens